-- This equipment complies with FCC radiation exposure limits set forth for an uncontrolled environment and meets the FCC radio frequency (RF) Exposure Guidelines in Supplement C to OET65. - This equipment should be installed and operated keeping the radiator at least 50 cm or more away from person's body. - This device must not be co-located or operating in conjunction with any other antenna or transmitter.
+• This equipment complies with FCC radiation exposure limits set forth for an uncontrolled environment and meets the FCC radio frequency (RF) Exposure Guidelines in Supplement C to OET65.

+- This equipment should be installed and operated keeping the radiator at least 50 cm for FR-1908V-BB, or 340 cm for FR-1918V-BB from person's body. - This device must not be co-located or operating in conjunction with any other antenna or transmitter.